musco-security/azure-vm-wireshark-demo/README.md

 ![Screenshot 2025-06-09 10 05 15 PM](https://github.com/user-attachments/assets/5290f89c-82a7-47a8-85dd-6f7552b28266)
 The main thing in this screenshot; we selected the windows 10 Pro image for this vm and selected the available zones
 ![Screenshot 2025-06-09 10 05 26 PM](https://github.com/user-attachments/assets/295e174f-eaa6-4fbe-b739-53df8a76c107)
+Click next, we chose image default OS disk size, and we chose Premium SSD for local redundant storage
 ![Screenshot 2025-06-09 10 07 04 PM](https://github.com/user-attachments/assets/1e264d51-8549-40b3-8030-bd63d1f0926a)

 ![Screenshot 2025-06-09 10 22 28 PM](https://github.com/user-attachments/assets/87d7cff2-3b35-4a2f-b90e-92995976a4c2)